The main focus of South Los Angeles Health Projects is WIC, the Special Supplemental Nutrition Program for Women, Infants and Children.

 Eligibility Many factors are taken into consideration when determining eligibility for WIC.
 Read more about eligibility here>>

 Recruiting Participants Ideally all eligible South LA residents would enjoy the benefits of WIC participation.
 But not everyone in our service area knows about WIC.
-To create greater awareness and understanding, staff from our WIC Outreach and Provider Relations Department educate and recruit potential participants.
-Some visit area hospitals and enroll eligible women who have recently given birth.
-Other staff inform the public about various health issues and share information about WIC.
+To create greater awareness and understanding, staff from our WIC Outreach and Provider Relations Department inform the public about various health issues and share information about WIC with potential participants.
+In this way and others, they recruit WIC participants.

 WIC Centers We provide WIC program services at 11 centers in South and Southeast Los Angeles.
 While the state has authorized our caseload at 98,725 participants, the number of participants to whom we distribute food checks fluctuates from month to month.